When you travel to the Mammoth Lakes region, visiting Mono Lake – South Tufa Area becomes an almost inevitable adventure.

 A Quick Guide to Traveling to Mono Lake – South Tufa Area

-Located about forty minutes from Mammoth Mountain, the finest California’s ski resort, Mono Lake has spectacular sites on its own.
+Located about forty minutes away from Mammoth Mountain, the finest California’s ski resort, Mono Lake has spectacular sites on its own.
 Tufa towers at the south edge of the lake are by far the most popular natural attractions that entice thousands of visitors annually.

 I must admit, like the majority of those tourists, I dreamed of visiting the South Tufa Area of Mono Lake.
 Last year, after spending a day in Yosemite National Park, we were too exhausted to make this dream come true.
 During our California road trip a few weeks ago, though, the Mono Lake – South Tufa Area finally landed on our list of places to see in California.
-No excuses, such as “if time permits”, were allowed to intervene with our plans during this trip.
+No excuses, such as “if time permits”, were allowed to intervene with our plans this time around.

 Visiting Mono Lake – South Tufa Area: Direction